coder/coder/docs/about/architecture.md

 ### Multi-cloud architecture

-By distributing Coder instances across different cloud providers, organizations can mitigate the risk of downtime caused by provider-specific outages or disruptions.
+By distributing Coder workspaces across different cloud providers, organizations can mitigate the risk of downtime caused by provider-specific outages or disruptions.
 Additionally, multi-cloud deployment enables organizations to leverage the unique features and capabilities offered by each cloud provider,